How to Detox From Ice at Home

 The Effects of Ice Addiction

-Once someone is addicted to meth they will be unable to control their drug-seeking behaviors and meth use.
-This is because the brain’s chemical makeup has been altered and dopamine production dwindles.
+Once someone becomes addicted to meth, they lose control over their drug-seeking behaviors and usage.
+This happens because the brain’s chemical structure changes, leading to a decrease in dopamine production.
 Without the drug, the individual feels no pleasure.
 As addiction sets in, the individual’s life will begin to unravel.
 Legal problems, loss of jobs, financial problems, custody issues, and even homelessness will begin to define their days.

 Because meth is so toxic, serious health conditions can develop as a result of addiction.
 Some of the effects of long-term ice abuse include: